Building Cutting Energy Usage by More Than Half

 “The temperature is comfortable and the acoustics are good, too - no big echoes like you’ll experience with some large facilities,” he said.

-The Information Commons building was designed to achieve a LEED score of 2.1 Silver.
+HOW THE BUILDING WORKSThe Information Commons building was designed to achieve a LEED score of 2.1 Silver.
 The building features what could be considered an innovative, energy-efficient means of heating and cooling: radiant ceiling slabs, which contain looping tubes for carrying heated or chilled water.

 According to building officials, these slabs release hot or cold energy throughout the large open space between the limestone “bookends” of the building.
 In cold weather, warm water loops through the tubes and provides radiant heating.
 In the summer, chilled water is pumped through the tubes to cool the building.